Lumo logo in cream color

 The cost savings here tend to be significant and are typically a big part of the return equation.
 Overhead costs are also a consideration, as are the fuel savings that come from driving around a lot less.
 Managers of the irrigation scheduling and reporting will also likely save some time and stop having nightmares about spreadsheets, but this savings tends to be a much smaller portion.

-2. Reduced pumping costs
+2. Irrigation automation ROI from reduced pumping costs

 Growers save water with Lumo by catching leaks automatically, shifting to nighttime irrigations, and irrigating with greater precision, based on specific volumes rather than rough durations.